Clark-Sheng-Quan/XCG_web/README.md

 # XCG_web
-Website build for XCG by vue3
+Website build for XCG （will be）by vue3